pudly/schmopera-hugo/content/articles/talking-with-singers-adela-zaharia.md

 date = "2018-05-26T17:25:00-04:00"
 lastmod = "2018-05-29T09:29:00-04:00"
 publishDate = "2018-05-27T18:16:00-04:00"
 short_description = "I have different favorite singers, especially for the roles that I am singing.
-For Traviata, it's the great Virginia Zeani or Anna Moffo, for Konstanze in Entführung it's Eda Moser.
-For her interpretation, energy on stage, and the passion that goes into the singing, it's of course Maria Callas." slug = "talking-with-singers-adela-zaharia" title = "Talking with singers: Adela Zaharia"
+For Traviata, it&#039;s the great Virginia Zeani or Anna Moffo, for Konstanze in Entführung it&#039;s Eda Moser.
+For her interpretation, energy on stage, and the passion that goes into the singing, it&#039;s of course Maria Callas." slug = "talking-with-singers-adela-zaharia" title = "Talking with singers: Adela Zaharia"
 +++